Kids Claypalooza | 6-10

 CLASS DESCRIPTION

-There will be no class held on November 24th
+There will be no class on July 2nd.

 MEET YOUR INSTRUCTOR